praveenjutur/opencti/CONTRIBUTING.md

 Now that the first version of the tool has been released, our goal for the future releases is two-fold:

-* Of course, fix bugs and develop features which are identify as non-critical but would really add-up to OpenCTI power.
+* Of course, fix bugs and develop features which are identified as non-critical but would really add-up to OpenCTI power.

 * On a longer term vision, we would like to develop a multi-layered approach in the platform, which would be divided in three strata: a strategic level (for information about actors), a kill chain level (with the different steps of the attack chain) and an infrastructure level (containing data on the infrastructure used by the attacker).